• Skip to primary navigation

 Step 2: Add spices to spice grinder

-baked ham spices
+baked ham seasoning

 Step 3: Grind spices until smooth